Skip to main content

 Services are available to individuals across the province of Nova Scotia.

-What to Expect During the Intake Meeting:
+What to Expect During the Intake Appointment:

-An individual may not know the answer to all of the questions during the intake meeting, and that is okay!
+An individual may not know the answer to all the questions during the intake meeting, and that is okay!
 The Centre staff are available to support one through this process.

 What to Expect After the Intake Appointment: